 Foam technology involves the manipulation of thousands of plastic bubbles (called cells) of precisely controlled sizes.
 Reticulation is a post process in foam manufacturing that removes the window membranes of the cell.
 The cells that make up the foam can have a number of variations, which can also be precisely controlled.
 Different foams have varying cell structures and characteristics, but foams from the same material family can also be made with vastly different density and firmness specifications that will greatly affect their performance.

 There are two methods of reticulation: Thermal, called "zapping" and chemical, called "quenching."
 To learn about the differences between these two methods check out our blog post here.

-When reticulated polyurethane foam is compressed, the material takes on a new set of properties ideal for other applications requiring high void volumes, uniform porosity, non-directional characteristics, exceptional breathability and uniform texture.
-Reticulated polyurethane is often compressed and used for creating ink rollers, blood filters, and other products requiring wicking properties.
+When reticulated foam is compressed, the material takes on a new set of properties ideal for other applications requiring high void volumes, uniform porosity, non-directional characteristics, exceptional breathability and uniform texture.
+Reticulated foam is often compressed and used for creating ink rollers, blood filters, and other products requiring wicking properties.